For who is ersti.tv International?

 The target group of our website are Mainzer students, and for these very special freshmen and students who changed their university location, our content aims to simplify the settling, getting around, orienting, and organizing at the University of Mainz.
-But also students majoring see ersti.tv perhaps for other tips, which may be new to them!
+But also majoring student see ersti.tv perhaps for other tips, which may be new to them!

 Districts of Mainz

 This is advice provided by a friend who is related to an organization that publishes samples of American education high school Equivalency tests, serving thousands of students so I think she really know what he’d talking about.

 One of the most potent investments in everybody’s life is education.
 In the upcoming, with a great education you can start a serious job.
 With a great job, you can get a lot of money, so you can afford a rich life.